HL7/US-Core/input/pagecontent/basic-provenance.md

 The FHIR [Provenance] Resource provides a foundation for assessing authenticity, enabling trust, and allowing reproducibility.
 It is not scoped to a specific use case nor limits the number of Provenance records associated with a Resource.
 The primary guidance here, and in the [US Core Provenance Profile], focuses on a key subset of elements, the 'last hop', and specific use cases.
 The guidance here does not preclude more advanced use cases or additional elements.

 Full Provenance of a Resource requires details from the original resource creator and all intermediary actors that updated the Resource.
 Members of the Argonaut community and the HL7 security working group discussed the current sharing approaches and end-user display.
-They agreed the most important information is the last organization making a meaningful clinical update to the data and the prior system providing the data - the 'last hop'.
+They agreed the most important information is the last organization making a meaningful clinical update to the data and the prior system providing it - the 'last hop'.
 Participants didn't dispute the potential need to recreate the entire chain but didn't see this as relevant to the immediate end-user.

 #### Key Provenance Elements